 AMN Healthcare Services (AMN) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the health care staffing company had gained 12.94% over the past month, outpacing the Medical sector's loss of 4.09% and the S&P 500's loss of 8.32% in that time.
+Coming into today, shares of the health care staffing company had gained 12.26% in the past month.
+In that same time, the Medical sector lost 5.2%, while the S&P 500 lost 10.02%.

-AMN Healthcare Services will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $3, up 82.93% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $1.37 billion, up 59.67% from the year-ago period.
+Wall Street will be looking for positivity from AMN Healthcare Services as it approaches its next earnings report date.
+In that report, analysts expect AMN Healthcare Services to post earnings of $3 per share.
+This would mark year-over-year growth of 82.93%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.37 billion, up 59.67% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $10.46 per share and revenue of $5.02 billion, which would represent changes of +30.26% and +25.91%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $10.46 per share and revenue of $5.02 billion.
+These totals would mark changes of +30.26% and +25.91%, respectively, from last year.

 Any recent changes to analyst estimates for AMN Healthcare Services should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 3.26% higher within the past month.
+Within the past 30 days, our consensus EPS projection has moved 3.26% higher.
 AMN Healthcare Services is currently sporting a Zacks Rank of #1 (Strong Buy).

-Investors should also note AMN Healthcare Services's current valuation metrics, including its Forward P/E ratio of 9.4.
+In terms of valuation, AMN Healthcare Services is currently trading at a Forward P/E ratio of 9.5.
 This valuation marks a discount compared to its industry's average Forward P/E of 19.68.

-It is also worth noting that AMN currently has a PEG ratio of 8.47.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Medical Services industry currently had an average PEG ratio of 1.58 as of yesterday's close.
+Meanwhile, AMN's PEG ratio is currently 8.56.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Medical Services stocks are, on average, holding a PEG ratio of 1.58 based on yesterday's closing prices.

 The Medical Services industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 158, putting it in the bottom 38% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 177, which puts it in the bottom 31% of all 250+ industries.

 Click to get this free report